 It’s a very positive system and locks the blade rigidly when in use.
 The opening is slick and fast too; the thumb studs are large enough to catch easily, and you can very quickly get the blade out with one hand.

 The 940 doesn’t have a lanyard hole, but it does have a belt clip.
 This is attached with three small screws, and both sides of the handle are dilled for these; you can easily transfer the clip to your preferred side.
 This can be modified as a pocket clip, depending on the type of pants.

 Overall this is an extremely well-made knife, with all the parts fitting together neatly and the lock functioning very well.
-At this price – expect to pay around $180 (For the latest prices and discounts, check here) – you expect real quality, and the Benchmade 940 delivers it.
+At this price – expect to pay around $180 (

 It’s also remarkably light and slim for a blade this size, and the design makes for about the longest cutting edge that could be fitted in.
 This is an excellent general purpose knife that makes light work of most jobs, and the tip shape means it can punch through heavier materials than almost any other blade this size we’ve ever used.